 This year my son turned twenty.
 What!?
-I feel old and like time is moving way to fast.
+I feel old and like time is moving way too fast.
 Ok, back to the point…I’d been working on some cool birthday cupcake toppers for him that I had planned to put on top of chocolate cupcakes (since forever that’s what he’s asked for.)
 Out of the blue, he texted that all he really wanted for his birthday was some lemon cake.

 So of course I immediately changed gears because well, I’m still in the throws of the empty-nest syndrome (even though technically I’ve got step-kids.)
 Anyway, my only son says he wants lemon cake for his birthday, then that’s what he’ll get.

-This page contains affiliate links, which means I may receive a small referral commission, at no cost to you, if you make a purchase using these links.
-This helps to support my blog.
+This post contains affiliate links, which means I will receive a referral commission, at no additional cost to you, if you make a purchase using these links.
+As an Amazon Associate, I earn from qualifying purchases.

 I did, however come to a compromise.
 I mentioned I had been working on some cupcake toppers especially for his birthday and that he’d have to be happy with lemon cupcakes instead of a large cake.
 He certainly didn’t seem to mind.

 I had only a few days to write up and test the recipe before his birthday was here and so I decided to use my Favorite Vanilla Bean Cake recipe as a base and change it up to give it a blast of lemon flavor.

 These cupcakes aren’t complicated to make.
 When you make the favorite vanilla bean cake, you use the reverse creaming method, which is when you’ll mix the butter with the flour first to coat it.

 You’ll also add in a package of lemon pudding.
 Yep, I told you I was really going crazy with the lemon flavor.
 Make sure to reserve one tablespoon of the dry pudding mixture, because you’ll want to add that to your buttercream.

 Lemon Sour Cream Cupcakes with Lemon Buttercream